Built to Last - Chapter One

 “If only talking to you about boys was as easy as talking about work.”
 A dramatic exhale precedes her retreat to the front desk.

 I resume my workout, staring straight ahead, examining my reflection in the mirror as I roll out my shoulders and shake my arms loose.
 I’m not vain like Jeff behind me, practically kissing his biceps after each curl.
 I exercise because I like how it makes me feel and because it’s part of my ethic.
 Physical strength translates into mental strength, and mental strength reduces everyday burdens.
-I have to stay on top of my health to make it through all my commitments in a week.
+I need to stay on top of my health to make it through all my commitments in a week.

 I drop into a straight-arm plank and dive into push-ups.
 Last set for today.
 While my face is dipping towards the floor, someone jumps from my left like a monkey swinging from tree-to-tree and latches onto the chin-up bar above me.
 I rotate on to my right arm, twisting to see who could be so rude, although I don’t know why I bother.
 Only one person would do that.